 Clinical testing is expensive, time consuming, and subject to uncertainty.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
-We cannot be sure that submission of an investigational new drug application ("IND") or a clinical trial application ("CTA") will result in the FDA or European Medicines Agency ("EMA"), as applicable, allowing clinical trials to begin in a timely manner, if at all.
+We cannot be sure that submission of an investigational new drug application (IND) or a clinical trial application (CTA) will result in the FDA or European Medicines Agency (EMA), as applicable, allowing clinical trials to begin in a timely manner, if at all.
 Moreover, even if these trials begin, issues may arise that could suspend or terminate such clinical trials.
 A failure of one or more clinical trials can occur at any stage of testing, and our future clinical trials may not be successful.
 Events that may prevent successful or timely initiation or completion of clinical trials include:

-- inability to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation or continuation of clinical trials; - delays in confirming target engagement, patient selection, or other relevant biomarkers to be utilized in preclinical and clinical product candidate development; - delays in reaching a consensus with regulatory agencies on study design; - delays in reaching agreement on acceptable terms with prospective contract research organizations ("CROs") and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - delays in identifying, recruiting, and training suitable clinical investigators; - delays in obtaining required Institutional Review Board ("IRB") approval at each clinical trial site; - imposition of a temporary or permanent clinical hold by regulatory agencies for a number of reasons, including: - after review of an IND or amendment, CTA or amendment, or equivalent application or amendment; - as a result of a new safety finding that presents unreasonable risk to clinical trial participants; - a negative finding from an inspection of our clinical trial operations or study sites; or - the finding that the investigational protocol or plan is clearly deficient to meet its stated objectives; - delays in identifying, recruiting, and enrolling suitable patients to participate in our clinical trials, and delays caused by patients withdrawing from clinical trials, or failing to return for post-treatment follow-up; - · difficulty collaborating with patient groups and investigators; - failure by our CROs, other third parties, or us to adhere to clinical trial requirements; - failure to perform in accordance with the FDA's or any other regulatory authority's current good clinical practices ("cGCPs") requirements, or applicable EMA or other regulatory guidelines in other countries; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - changes in the standard of care on which a clinical development plan was based, which may require new or additional trials; - the cost of clinical trials of our product candidates being greater than we anticipate; - clinical trials of our product candidates producing negative or inconclusive results, which may result in our deciding, or regulators requiring us, to conduct additional clinical trials or abandon product development programs; and - delays in manufacturing, testing, releasing, validating, or importing/exporting sufficient stable quantities of our product candidates for use in clinical trials or the inability to do any of the foregoing.
+- inability to generate sufficient preclinical, toxicology, or other in vivo or in vitro data to support the initiation or continuation of clinical trials: - delays in confirming target engagement, patient selection, or other relevant biomarkers to be utilized in preclinical and clinical product candidate development; - delays in reaching a consensus with regulatory agencies on study design; - delays in reaching agreement on acceptable terms with prospective contract research organizations (CROs) and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and clinical trial sites; - delays in identifying, recruiting, and training suitable clinical investigators; - delays in obtaining required Institutional Review Board (IRB) approval at each clinical trial site; - imposition of delays to clinical trials, including as a result of temporary or permanent clinical hold by regulatory agencies for a number of reasons, including: - · after review of an IND or amendment, CTA or amendment, or equivalent application or amendment; - as a result of a new safety finding that presents unreasonable risk to clinical trial participants; - as a result of modifications to clinical trial protocols or related documentation; - a negative finding from an inspection of our clinical trial operations or study sites; or - the finding that the investigational protocol or plan is clearly deficient to meet its stated objectives; - delays in identifying, recruiting, and enrolling suitable patients to participate in our clinical trials, and delays caused by patients withdrawing from clinical trials, or failing to return for post-treatment follow-up; - difficulty collaborating with patient groups and investigators; - failure by our CROs, other third parties, or us to adhere to clinical trial requirements; - failure to perform in accordance with the FDA's or any other regulatory authority's current good clinical practices (cGCPs) requirements, or applicable EMA or other regulatory guidelines in other countries; - occurrence of adverse events associated with the product candidate that are viewed to outweigh its potential benefits; - changes in regulatory requirements and guidance that require amending or submitting new clinical protocols; - changes in the standard of care on which a clinical development plan was based, which may require new or additional trials; - the cost of clinical trials of our product candidates being greater than we anticipate; - clinical trials of our product candidates producing negative or inconclusive results, which may result in our deciding, or regulators requiring us, to conduct additional clinical trials or abandon product development programs; and - delays in manufacturing, testing, releasing, validating, or importing/exporting sufficient stable quantities of our product candidates for use in clinical trials or the inability to do any of the foregoing.